Miguel Vargas Player Props: Dodgers vs. Phillies

-Miguel Vargas -- with a slugging percentage of .424 in his past 10 games, including four extra-base hits -- will be in action for the Los Angeles Dodgers versus the Philadelphia Phillies, with Taijuan Walker on the mound, on May 1 at 10:10 PM ET.
+Miguel Vargas -- with an on-base percentage of .270 in his past 10 games, 76 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Philadelphia Phillies, with Matt Strahm on the hill, on May 2 at 10:10 PM ET.

-In his previous game he had a hitless performance (0-for-3 with an RBI) against the Cardinals.
+He had a hitless performance in his previous game (0-for-4 with an RBI) against the Phillies.

 Miguel Vargas Game Info & Props vs. the Phillies